sappho192/a-pile-of-idea/prime-number-predictor/README.md

 # Prime Number Predictor
 Can prime numbers be predicted?
-Can distinct function be made with learning huge number of them?
+Can distinct functions be made with learning lots of them?